The Right of First Refusal of the Freehold to Leaseholders

 Note: s91 of the Housing Act 1996 strengthened the right of first refusal introduced by the Landlord and Tenant Act 1987 by making it a criminal offence to sell the freehold to a third party without offering it to the flat owners first.
 If the landlord fails to comply with the first refusal procedure or if he sells on better or different terms after the qualifying tenants have rejected the offer, he again commits a criminal offence, both of which are punishable by a Level 5 fine (maximum £5,000).

 Whilst the majority of such disposals will trigger the right of first refusal, there are some exemptions where it is not triggered.
-For example legislation requires there to be a majority of leaseholders willing to accept the right.
-On new-builds where developers are selling to ground rent investors and neither parties want to issue Section V notices, as long as the sale of the ground rents occurs before half of the flats are sold, there is no need to do so.
-It’s not actually illegal because if less than half of the leases have been granted then such a majority simply does not exist!
+For example, on new-builds where developers want to maximise their profits they often sell ground rents (pre-packaged in bulk) to ground rent investors before construction starts.
+These investors pay a large deposit up front which will be used to fund building costs and as long as the sale of ground rents occurs before half of the flats are sold, there is no need to issue a Section V notice.
+It’s not actually illegal because legislation requires there to be a majority of leaseholders willing to accept the right so if less than half of the leases have been granted then such a majority simply does not exist!

-Another area when the right of first refusal is exempt is where a developer may retain the freehold by keeping it in a limited company.
-On completion of the development and the sale of all the leases, the developer then sells all of the shares in the company to another party.
+Another area when the right of first refusal is exempt is where a developer may keep the freehold and register it in a limited (associated) company.
+On completion of the development, the sale of all the leases, and after a period of 2 years, the developer then sells all of the shares in the company (the freehold) to another party such as a ground rent investor.
 There is no change of ownership, because in effect the freehold has simply changed hands and it is the company that has new owners.
+So under this arrangement, they are not obliged to offer leaseholders the Right of First Refusal.

 Transfers within a family or trust are also exempt as are the following:

-This means that if the disposal was transferred to the receiver, liquidator or trustee first it makes it an exempt disposal.
-However, any subsequent disposal by the receiver,liquidator or trustee will not be exempt and the leaseholders will need to receive notice of their rights.
+- Disposal Is In The Hands Of A Receiver Or Trustee In Bankruptcy: This means that if the disposal was transferred to the receiver, liquidator or trustee first it makes it an exempt disposal.
+However, any subsequent disposal by the receiver,liquidator or trustee will not be exempt and the leaseholders will need to receive notice of their rights;

-This is where the interest is transferred as an asset to another company, which has been associated with the parent company for at least two years.
-Therefore, for example, a landlord which is a company may transfer its freehold of a block of flats to an associated company.
-Leaseholders are not able to exercise the RFR in this case, but should investigate, (through the Registrar of Companies), that the associated company has been associated for the requisite two years prior to the transfer as per the Landlord and Tenant Act 1987.
+- The Disposal To An Associated Company: This is where the interest is transferred as an asset to another company, which has been associated with the parent company for at least two years.
+Therefore a landlord which is a company may transfer its freehold of a block of flats to an associated company.
+Leaseholders are not able to exercise the RFR in this case, but should investigate, (through the Registrar of Companies), that the associated company has been associated for the requisite two years before the transfer as per the Landlord and Tenant Act 1987.

 Note: Some of the above information has been provided by and sourced from the following: Katie Cohen, Partner at Child & Child, Leasehold Life guest contributor, Brett Williams of CP Bigwood from ‘Exceptions to the Rule for Freehold Sales’ and by ALEP (Association of Leasehold Enfranchisement Practitioners) from ‘Why Werent’ We Offered Right of First Refusal’ who kindly allowed Leasehold Life to reproduce it.